Jump to Recipe

 With this Old-Fashioned Amish Chicken Pot Pie recipe, you can "cheat" and use a frozen store-bought pie crust (top and bottom).
 That'll save you a lot of time with making pie crusts.
 The peas in the recipe you can use frozen or, if you have access to fresh, those are always better.
 And feel free to load it up with more chicken, the 3 cups is sort of a baseline.

-These are the pot pie veggies after they've been stirred into the broth and this is what gives it that really store-bought (better than) flavor and texture.
+These are the pot pie veggies (frozen mixed vegetables) after they've been stirred into the broth and this is what gives it that really store-bought (better than) flavor and texture.
+This old fashioned chicken pot pie bursts with flavor.
+Dice in some celery for extra crunch.
+Use a wooden spoon or whisk to stir in a large bowl.

-Seal with a top crust and get ready to pop it in the oven!
+Seal with a top crust pastry and get ready to pop it in the oven!
+Cut some slits in the top to vent.
+Make sure the bottom crust is pressed in firmly.

 Anyway, why buy a Swanson frozen pot pie when you can make your own - much better - homemade version?
+The taste of the veggies and meat swimming in a sauce is amazing!
 Check out this amazing recipe for Old-Fashioned Amish Chicken Pot Pie below!

 Amish Chicken Pot Pie